 Adjusting Ride Height

-You can manually adjust the ride height by pressing the brake pedal and touching The touchscreen also displays the approximate ground clearance for each setting.
-Drag the slider to choose from these options:on the touchscreen.
+You can manually adjust the ride height by pressing the brake pedal and touchingon the touchscreen.
 The ride height settings that are available depend on your driving speed and other conditions (for example, the suspension does not lower if a door is open).
+Drag the slider to choose from these options:

-- Very High - When set to Very High, the suspension automatically lowers to the default ride height*, which is Standard or Low, after driving approximately 30 meters or when driving speed reaches 24 km/h.
-To maintain the Very High setting for an unlimited distance until your driving speed reaches the speed threshold, touch Keep until 24 km/h.
+- Very High - When set to Very High, the suspension automatically lowers to the default ride height*, which is Medium or Low, after driving approximately 100 feet (30 meters) or when driving speed reaches 15 mph (24 km/h).
+To maintain the Very High setting for an unlimited distance until your driving speed reaches the speed threshold, touch Persist until 15 mph in the setting for Very High.

-- Standard - The Standard setting ensures optimum comfort and handling under all loading conditions.
+- Medium - The Medium setting ensures optimum comfort and handling under all loading conditions.

 - Low - Lowering the height can improve aerodynamics, make it easier to load or unload cargo and passengers, and improve handling.